IshadP/Obsidian_Notes/02-DESIGN/2-THEORY/Material Design/Component Guides/Bottom App Bar.md

 # Placement
 ## With top bar
 => top bar can provide navigation and actions can be organised in bottom bar

+## With snack bar
+=> To avoid obstructions, snackbar should animate in its place vertically.